oivoodoo/devise_masquerade/README.md

 Instead of user you can use your resource name admin, student or another names.

+If you want to back to the owner of masquerade action user you could use
+helpers:

+    user_masquerade? # current user was masqueraded by owner?

+    = link_to "Reverse masquerade", back_masquerade_path(current_user)

 ## Custom controller for adding cancan for authorization

     class Admin::MasqueradesController < Devise::MasqueradesController